-In 2020, we and our subsidiaries and consolidated VIEs paid aggregate cash compensation of approximately RMB11.9 million (US\$1.8 million) to our directors and executive officers as a group.
+In 2021, the Group paid aggregate cash compensation of approximately RMB2.7 million (US\$0.4 million) to our directors and executive officers as a group.
 We did not pay any other cash compensation or benefits in kind to our directors and executive officers.
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our directors and executive officers.
-Our PRC subsidiaries and consolidated VIEs are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
+Our PRC subsidiaries and the Group VIEs are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
 Our board of directors may determine compensation to be paid to the directors and the executive officers.
 The compensation committee will assist the directors in reviewing and approving the compensation structure for the directors and the executive officers.